DopamineDriven/home-sharing-app/README.md

     - length field has one defined argument; unit
 - Args can be required or optional
     - optional ? default val : !default val

+#### Scalar types
+- Scalar types cannot have sub-selections
+    - Think Newtonian mechanics; unidimensional quantity
+- Default scalar types out of the box
+    - Int: signed 32-bit integer (2^32)
+    - Float: signed double-precision floating-point value
+    - String: UTF-8 character sequence
+    - Boolean: T v F
+    - ID: unique identifier
+        - often used to refetch an object or as the key for a cache
+        - serialized in the same way as a string
+        - however, defining it as an ID signifies that it is not intended to be human-readable unlike a string
+    - Custom scalar type specification
+        - Consider a Date type:
+            - scalar Date
+        - Implementation determines how this type should be serialized, deserialized, and validated